FMir55/KairosDB-Cassandra/Installation.md

 ```

 ## KairosDB
+ - Can run without Cassandra using default KairosDB config with h2 datastore

 ###download & unpack
 - First of all,link to the website to check the latest version : x.x.x-x
 - https://github.com/kairosdb/kairosdb/releases